life-itself/second-renaissance/content/vis.md

-# Table of Contents
+# Explore Visualizations of the Ecosystem Map
 On this page you can explore our various visualizations of the ecosystem map.
-Here you can view organizations mapped by:
+Click below to view organizations mapped by:
 1. [Approach to Social Change](#Visualizing-the-Ecosystem-by-Approach-to-Social-Change)
 2. [Topic](#Visualizing-the-Ecosystem-by-Topic)

-# Visualizing the Ecosystem by Approach to Social Change
+## Visualizing the Ecosystem by Approach to Social Change

 This visualization maps organizations based on their approach to social change.
 There are three broad categories of approach: inner, cultural and systems oriented.